 There are numerous reasons why one would want to play the piano.
-Once the determination is made to take lessons, then finding the special teacher is a key element.
-Through our working together, we can outline the goals and objectives to be accomplished through weekly lessons.
+Through working together, the student and teacher can outline the goals and objectives to be accomplished through weekly lessons.
 Each student has special gifts, talents, skills and abilities to be enlightened, enhanced, excelled and expanded.
 Lesson plans are designed to bring out the best in each student.

 So many stories can be told about the results of being a piano student as well as the blessing of being the teacher.
 After many years of teaching, it's still exciting to work with each student to assist them to excel in each special area of interest and talent.